BVB09-KOR/NumericalOptimizationCourse25/README.md

 ### Gradient Based Multivariate Optimization(Unconstrained & Constrained)

 Each unconstrained/constrained optimizer is used as a function from module_opt.py(or module_opt_AD.py)
-Users simply define a single scalar objective function and list of equality/inequality constraint functions and provide them as input arguments to desired optimizer with proper initial guess point x0(convergence tolerance is supplenetary).
+Users simply define a single scalar objective function and list of equality/inequality constraint functions and provide them as input arguments to desired optimizer with proper initial guess point x0(convergence tolerance is supplementary).
  - module_opt.py ...
 Finite Difference based Gradient Calculation
  - module_opt_AD.py ...
 Automatic Difference(provided by PyTorch) based Gradient Calculation
    - You should provide two types of functions as input argument, one with only numpy operations and another with only torch operations when using each optimizer